GuidoGross/Team-Fortress-2-scripts/README.md

 **Quick utility usage and advanced mobility tools:**

-- **Quick banner script:** quick banner usage that automatically returns to the previous weapon.
+- **Quick banner / Holster speed penalty bypass script:** quick banner / holster speed penalty bypass script based on tap and hold logic that, when tapped, instantly performs the banner usage and returns to the previous weapon, and when held, toggles the holster speed penalty bypass mode.
 - **Rocket jump script:** automated rocket jumping script with integrated current slot tracking (instant if slot Nº 1 is active, delayed if other slot is active).

 ### **Pyro scripts (pyro.cfg)**

 **Optimized utility usage and mobility enhancements:**

-- **Quick melee attack script:** quick melee attack that automatically returns to the previous weapon.
+- **Quick melee attack / Holster speed penalty bypass script:** quick melee attack / holster speed penalty bypass script based on tap and hold logic that, when tapped, instantly performs the melee attack and returns to the previous weapon, and when held, toggles the holster speed penalty bypass mode.
 - **Flare Gun / Thermal Thruster automation script:** consolidated secondary primary attack (Tap for Flare Gun, Hold for Thermal Thruster) that automatically returns to the previous weapon.
 - **Flare jump script:** toggleable automated flare jumping with integrated current slot tracking (instant if slot Nº 2 is active, delayed if other slot is active).